 Career Discovery: Grades 9 and 10

-In Step Three youth need to begin zeroing in on occupations that are in line with their interests and abilities.
-At this stage Career Trek provides participants with the option to do a focused study project on one of twelve occupations.
+In Step Three, participants begin to zero in on careers that are in line with their skills and interests.
+At this stage, Career Trek participants have an option to do a focused study project.
+Projects are based on one of 12 occupations.

 Career Trek’s Get Ready to Work! program is a Step Three program.

 Preparedness & Preparation: Grades 11 and 12

 In Step Four, participants have more authority and agency.
 They prepare for their transition into post-secondary or the workforce.
 Participants help Career Trek staff to deliver lessons and mentor participants.
 This helps them gain valuable employment experience.